 Summary: Fuchsia plant care can be done by anyone, it is even possible to take an upright growing fuchsia and force the branches down to make beautiful plants and hanging baskets.

-A wide array of colors and vigorous growers make the fuchsia an excellent potted flowering plant for the patio.
+A wide array of colors and vigorous growers make fuchsia plants an excellent potted flowering plant for the patio.

-Fuchsias (Gartenmeister Bonstedt), or Ladies’ Eardrops, as they have often been called, were first introduced into Great Britain from Chile about 1788.
+Fuchsia magellanica (Gartenmeister Bonstedt), or Ladies’ Eardrops, as they have often been called, was first introduced into Great Britain from Chile about 1788.

 At the height of their early popularity less than a hundred years later, there were 541 known species and varieties; today we have thousands of species and cultivars available online or at garden centers.

-In the 1800’s, a nurseryman in England was walking down the street in his neighborhood and saw sitting on a window shelf a flower he had not seen before.
+In the 1800s, a nurseryman in England was walking down the street in his neighborhood and saw a sitting on a window shelf a flower (Fuchsia magellanica) he had not seen before.

 He asked the lady of the house and she informed him that a sailor had brought her the Fuchsia plant and she thought that it had come from somewhere around South America.